 Bake for about 20 minutes, or until the entire surface of the dough is lightly browned.
 The middle will take a little longer than the sides.

 Remove from the oven.
-Top with shredded cheese, if using, then bake for 5 about more minutes, or until cheese is melted with a few crispy edges.
+Top with shredded cheese, and Parmesan, if using, then bake for 5 about more minutes, or until cheese is melted with a few crispy edges.
 Serve immediately.